Introducing Diane Foy, Psychologist

 My two older brothers have also inspired me, as they have sustained and flourished in a 30-plus years of marriage.
 I started my own observation of couples’ relationship dynamics by watching my brothers and their spouses interact.
 I realized I had a knack for observing and understanding the undercurrents within relationships.
 My brothers and their wives have been inspirational to watch as they formed and nurtured relationships.

 Observation alone, however, didn’t help my own marriage.
 It ended in divorce.
-And ignited in me the passion to pursue better ways to help relationships.
-My own marriage could have been saved if there had been evidence-based couple’s therapists at the time of my own relationship troubles.
+And ignited in me the passion to pursue better ways to help relationships and my daughter, who is a sophomore in Winnipeg, Canada studying biology.
+My own marriage could have been saved, and my family preserved, if there had been evidence-based couple’s therapists at the time of my own relationship troubles.
 Back then I needed someone like myself to fight hard for my marriage and to have hope when we both lost the vision that it was possible to stay together in a happy, satisfying marriage.

 I am stubborn, and this means I don’t give up.
 I fight to the bitter end for something that I believe in.

 And I believe in couples.
 I believe in committed relationships.

 After my divorce, I began reading every Gottman book as it was published and began training in the Gottman Method when I learned of it.
 My goal was to become a more competent, evidence-based couple’s therapist.

 Because helping couples helps the entire family system.
 Loving families impact our society as a whole.
 Healthy kids become healthy, productive adults with a purpose.

 I can see love potential in distressed relationships.
 I know how to help couples rekindle a lost connection and find that best friend partner again.
 I love to hear couples say they feel hope for the relationship again and appreciate their partner.
 That they’ve both gotten back the marriage they’ve been longing for.
 That’s truly rewarding and satisfying for me.